istio/istio.io/content/help/ops/security/debugging-authorization/index.md

 1. Check the log and verify:

-    * It includes a `envoy.filters.http.rbac` filter that is used to enforce the authorization policy on each incoming request.
+    * The log includes an `envoy.filters.http.rbac` filter to enforce the authorization policy on each incoming request.
-    * The filter gets updated accordingly after you updated your authorization policy.
+    * Istio updates the filter accordingly after you update your authorization policy.

 1. For example, you might see something similar to the following: